ZeroPhone/newsletter/help.md

 ## Donate

-Unfortunately, the project is not a pure software project, so there are all kinds of expenses you could help us cover.
 We need to order components, iterate on PCB design and cover other expenses like shipping.
-Also, now I'm aiming to build a batch of beta phone kits - to send them to beta testers and independent reviewers, and that's a large expense that you could help with, to ensure better testing and independent reviews of the project.
+Also, now I'm aiming to build a batch of beta phone kits (to send them to beta testers and independent reviewers) and that's a large expense that you could help us with - to allow for better testing and independent reviews.

 You can donate [here](https://www.paypal.me/ZeroPhone) using PayPal.